sparkfun/Qwiic_Titan_Gps_Py/README.md

 ```sh
 python setup.py sdist
  ```
-A package file is built and placed in a subdirectory called dist.
+A package file is built and placed in a subdirectory called "dist".
 This package file can be installed using pip.
 ```sh
 cd dist
 pip install sparkfun_qwiic_titan_gps-<version>.tar.gz